payt0nc/nogizaka-data/README.md

 - Singles
   - [x] Extract `songType` from `songs`
   - [x] Extract focus members/unit/corp from `songs`
+  - [ ] Calculate the artwork for each song in single view
 - Albums
   - [x] Extract `songType` from `songs`
   - [x] Extract focus members/unit/corp from `songs`
+  - [ ] Calculate the artwork for each song in album view
 - Songs
   - [x] Pair `single` and `albums` from `songs` and `albums`
 - Units & Corps